ZETA (fusion reactor): First machines

 Thonemann continued working on the idea and began a rigorous programme to explore the basic physics of plasmas in a magnetic field.
 Starting with linear tubes and mercury gas, he found that the current tended to expand outward through the plasma until it touched the walls of the container (see skin effect).
 He countered this with the addition of small electromagnets outside the tube, which pushed back against the current and kept it centred.
 By 1949, he had moved on from the glass tubes to a larger copper torus, in which he was able to demonstrate a stable pinched plasma.
 Frederick Lindemann and Cockcroft visited and were duly impressed.

 Cockcroft asked Herbert Skinner to review the concepts, which he did in April 1948.
-He was sceptical of Thomson's ideas for creating a current in the plasma and thought Thonemann's ideas seemed more likely to work.
+Skinner was sceptical of Thomson's ideas for creating a current in the plasma and thought Thonemann's ideas seemed more likely to work.
 He also pointed out that the behaviour of plasmas in a magnetic field was not well understood, and that "it is useless to do much further planning before this doubt is resolved."

-Meanwhile, at Los Alamos, Tuck acquainted the US researchers with the British efforts.
+Meanwhile, at Los Alamos, Tuck acquainted the U.S. researchers with the British efforts.
 In early 1951, Lyman Spitzer introduced his stellarator concept and was shopping the idea around the nuclear establishment looking for funding.
 Tuck was sceptical of Spitzer's enthusiasm and felt his development programme was "incredibly ambitious".
 He proposed a much less aggressive programme based on pinch.
 Both men presented their ideas in Washington in May 1951, which resulted in the Atomic Energy Commission giving Spitzer US$50,000.
 Tuck convinced Norris Bradbury, the director of Los Alamos, to give him US$50,000 from the discretionary budget, using it to build the Perhapsatron.